 On hearing Y’s story, I felt discouraged and indignant.
 All the efforts to advocate for inclusive and mental health-friendly workplaces go down the drain when a few uneducated individuals decide to paint patients with mental illnesses in a bad light.

 That spurs me to start a campaign to help raise awareness of mental illnesses and reduce stigma, fear and discrimination.
 As a florist, there is no better way for me to do that than with flowers.
 Flowers tell stories when words fall short.

 With Mamoru, an exclusive design dedicated to Y, I hope to promote acceptance and respect for persons with mental illnesses.
 The bouquet features yellow roses - a symbol of friendship and compassion.
 Blue delphiniums represent dignity and grace.
 I added green foliage and selected green wrapping as finishing touches because green is the colour of mental health, signifying hope, strength, support, and encouragement for sufferers.

 Mamoru is crafted with sincere wishes for Y to thrive in his career and all aspects of life.
-It is also intended as a reminder for all to show compassion and understanding towards the people around you who are going through a hard time.
-Thank you, Y for sharing your story with us! :)
+It also serves as a reminder for us to show compassion and understanding to the people around us.
+Be kind, for everyone is fighting a battle you know nothing about.

 "What mental health needs is more sunlight, more candor, and more unashamed conversation."